 Promoting pins on Pinterest can be very beneficial for your business, particularly if your product categories are already popular on Pinterest.
 Pinterest Ads are still fairly inexpensive compared to other online advertising.
 Pinterest users are among the most likely to make a purchase of all social media users since they are 'shopping' among the pins already.
 Pinterest users also spend about twice as much as Facebook and Twitter users.
 (Digiday)

 Pinterest business users must apply and be approved for the promoted pins program.
 The current wait time is 1-2 weeks or longer.
 Once you are approved for Promoted Pins, you will have access to the Pinterest Ads dashboard at ads.pinterest.com.
-There you can choose whether you would like to promote pins for engagement or for traffic.
+There you can choose whether you would like to promote pins for brand awareness, engagement, or for traffic.

 For traffic campaigns, you get charged for each click to your website.
+For awareness campaigns, you are charged by the impression.
+CPM (cost per mille - French for 1000) is the price you will pay for 1000 views of your ad.
 For engagement campaigns, you are charged for each interaction with your pin (i.e. clicks, re-pins, and viewing a closeup).
-I prefer to create traffic campaigns because then my re-pins are free.
-Click on the red 'Promote' button to choose the pin that you want to promote.
+For traffic campaigns, you pay per click to your website.
+I prefer to create traffic campaigns because then re-pins are free.
+Once you determine which type of campaign you want to create, click on the 'Promote' button to choose the pin that you want to promote.
 All of your recent pins will appear, and you can search for the one you want to use for your Ad.

 When you are starting out with Pinterest Ads, it's best to promote pins that are already optimized for Pinterest.
 Use vertical images and 'Rich Pins' if possible.
 How-tos are also great for promoted pins.
 Choose pins that point to your own website and offer great content once someone clicks on the pin to keep your visitors engaged once they click through to your site.